ecmwf/polytope/docs/Service/Design_doc.md

 #### Axis

-A non mandatory field that is available for each feature that isnt present in the above example is `axis`. `axis` determines what field that the data should be enumerated along.
-In the case of a `timeseries` this will default to `step` meaning the timeseries will be along the `step` axis, however there are other available `axis` such as `datetime`, this would be for climate data which contains no `step` `axis`.
+A non-mandatory field that is available for each feature that is not present in the above example is `axis`. `axis` determines what field that the data should be enumerated along.
+In the case of a `timeseries` this will default to `step` meaning that the timeseries will be along the `step` axis, however there are other available `axes` such as `datetime`, this would be for climate data which contains no `step` `axis`.

 #### Range